bnkai/stash_tools/scrape_util/EXAMPLES.md

 same as above but reading the urls from a file (one url per line)

+`/scrape -urls="urls_to_scrape.urls" -img`

+scrapes scenes reading the urls from a file and saves the images

 `./scrape -action="test" -file="performers_freeones.yml"`

 reads the performers_freeones.yml file and compares each entry there with "fresh" scraped data from stash